jonaspleyer/cellular_raza-homepage/content/guides/getting-started.md

 math: true
 ---

-In this introduction we will desribe the basic way of using `cellular_raza`.
+In this introduction we will describe the basic way of using `cellular_raza`.
 We assume that the reader is already somewhat familiar with the Rust programming language and has installed the [cargo](https://doc.rust-lang.org/cargo/) package manager.